Intel 486 DX Processor Chip Lapel Pin (1992)

 Intel metal lapel pin is enamel coated and features the Intel logo in red.

-Intel Pentium Processor Cuff Links (1994)
+Intel Pentium Processor Chip Cuff Links (1994)

 Item #237